metascience-design-lab/autolab/README.md

 # Metascience Design Lab - Project Team 4

-Scripts for automation.
+Scripts for automating the screening and scheduling of human participants for laboratory research.

+## highlighter.gs

+Highlights the applicant's data based on whether it is 'Accept' (green), 'Reject' (red) or 'Maybe' (orange).

 ## scheduler.gs

-Takes a list of people from the spreadsheet, finds the ones that are not eligible and cancels all appointments with them.
-To use, change the variables `sheetId`, `calendarId` and `eligibilityColumn` with the correct fields.
+Takes a list of people from the spreadsheet, finds the ones that are not eligible, and cancels all of their appointments.

-## highlighter

-Highlights the row based on whether it is 'Accept', 'Reject' or 'Maybe'.
+To generalize its use, change the variables `sheetId`, `calendarId` and `eligibilityColumn` to the correct fields.